-4.5 Assessment
+5.5 Assessment

-In this minor, each student is assessed on 6 different aspects, based on the triangle of knowledge, skills and attitude, see Figure 3.
+In this minor, each student is assessed on 6 different aspects, based on the triangle of success, see Figure 3.
 See Table 1 for these different aspects.
+Note: all reporting and presentations, oral or written, must be done in English.